 4. Ask employees what they really think.
 Deloitte research found that organizations can increase employees’ perception of their authenticity by creating open forums for honest employee feedback – even if it’s negative.
 Create a dedicated Feedback Center where employees can share their ideas and opinions (within reason) without fear of reprisal.
-And make sure leaders respond to this feedback so employees know someone is listening.
+Make sure that leaders also respond to this feedback so employees know someone is listening.

 5. Inspire storytelling.
 Encourage employees to tell stories that matter to your organization.
 Blogs are a powerful way for people to share their knowledge and experience while offering insight into the strengths, priorities, and concerns of the workforce.

 6. Inject some fun into your digital workplace.
-There are lots of games and challenges that can get employees from across the organization – including remote workers – playing and interacting.
+There are lots of games and challenges that can get employees from across the organization, including remote workers, involved and interacting.
 From a Scavenger Hunt or Blog Oscars to a Company Playlist or Podcast campaign, make your Social Center a focal point for socializing and relationship-building.
-You’ll build a stronger culture – a foundation for strong engagement – when everyone gets in on the fun.
+You’ll build a stronger culture, which is a foundation for strong engagement – when everyone gets in on the fun.

 7. Survey employees using a Poll Widget to get a quick pulse on the organization before making any major changes or decisions.
 Not only do people appreciate having a say, but Harvard research shows that surveys are a vehicle for changing behavior.
 When you ask people for their input, you’re both learning from and influencing them.